bmidi/newhaven.bike/README.md

 ## Welcome to New Haven Bike Related Stuff Repository

-Please checkout the 'test' branch and submit your pull request to add high quality information to this website and it will be reviewed.
+Please checkout a new branch and submit your pull request to submit high quality information for review.
+You can also add/edit markdown files directly in GitHub, it will ask you to publish to a new branch with your username.
+Hit accept and I will merge it.

+If you need help doing this, you can email help@newhaven.bike

 Thank you.